awesomebox/awesomebox/README.md

 - /layout/default.html
 - No Layout

-Layouts can use the `content()` method to place the content of the rendered page.
+Layouts can use the `awe.content()` method to place the content of the rendered page.

 ## Plugins